 How To Tell Alligator From Crocodile

 Imagine walking along a sunlit riverbank, your senses alive with the sounds of nature, when suddenly you spot a creature gliding silently through the water.
 Is it an alligator or a crocodile?
-Many of us may not realize that these two reptiles, while sharing similarities, are distinct in various aspects.
+Many of us may not realise that these two reptiles, while sharing similarities, are distinct in various aspects.
 Their differences might not only influence our understanding but also affect our safety if we were to encounter them in the wild.
-In this guide, we investigate into the key characteristics that set these fascinating creatures apart, equipping ourselves with knowledge that could prove valuable in a variety of situations.
+In this guide, we investigate the key characteristics that set these fascinating creatures apart, equipping ourselves with knowledge that could prove valuable in a variety of situations.

 Understanding the Differences Between Alligators and Crocodiles

-First, consider their family classification.
+At first glance, alligators and crocodiles may appear quite similar, but they belong to different families and exhibit distinct traits.
 Alligators belong to the family Alligatoridae, while crocodiles are members of the family Crocodylidae.
-This classification gives rise to unique physical features, behaviors, and habitats.
-It’s important to remember that while alligators prefer freshwater environments, crocodiles can thrive in both freshwater and saltwater.
+This classification gives rise to unique physical features, behaviours, and habitats.
+Alligators prefer freshwater environments, while crocodiles can thrive in both freshwater and saltwater.
 Knowing this can guide us in identifying these reptiles based on their location.
+Learning to differentiate between similar-looking animals is a rewarding skill — our guide on how to tell rat from mouse applies the same framework of physical and behavioural clues to two of the world’s most common pest species.

 Physical Characteristics